-Have you recently dyed your hair only to end up with a shade you didn’t desire, or perhaps your hair has taken on a new tone in the weeks following your visit to the salon?
+Have you recently dyed your hair only to end up with a new warmer tone in the weeks following your visit to the salon?
 This issue is known as brassy hair and it can occur with many color transformations, but is most common when going from dark hair to a lighter shade such as platinum or blonde.
+When brassiness occurs, you’ll notice cool tones turning into warmer hues such as yellow, orange, or red.

 What is brassy hair?

 Did you know each strand of hair has three layers?
-That’s right.
-The layers of hair include the cuticle, the cortex, and the medulla.
-Your natural hair color comes specifically from pigments in the middle layer (the cortex) and these can become more visible through long-term sun exposure or chemically lightening them.
+That’s right. he cuticle, the cortex, and the medulla.
+Your natural hair color comes from pigments in the middle layer (the cortex) and these can become more visible through long-term sun exposure or chemically lightening them.

-Lightening your hair through a dyeing process strips the middle layer of your natural color pigments, thus wiping the slate clean to make room for new pigments that will be deposited from the dye you’re using.
+Lightening your hair through a dyeing process strips the middle layer of your natural color pigments, wiping the slate clean to make room for new pigments deposited from the dye you’re using.

-When the lightening process doesn’t completely get rid of all the underlying pigments you may end up with brassy hair that appears orange, yellow or a warm color other than what you intended.
-This may be noticeable immediately after dyeing, but in some cases the results may appear in the coming weeks.
+When the lightening process doesn’t get rid of all the underlying pigments you may end up with brassy hair that appears orange, yellow or a warmer color than intended.
+This may be noticeable immediately after dyeing, but in some cases the results may appear in the coming weeks as your natural undertones return and mix with the dye.

 How to prevent brassy hair

-Rather than trying to fix or get rid of brassy hair after dyeing, check out these prevention tips to keep in mind before signs of brassiness start to show:
+Rather than trying to fix or get rid of brassy hair after dyeing, check out these tips to prevent it:

 purple hair mask